Senior DevOps Engineer Interview Questions for Production Systems

 1. Never commit state files to Git

-2. Use workspaces for environments
+2. Use separate backends for critical environments

-3. Import existing resources
+3. Import existing resources intentionally

 5. Backup state before major changes